Why has the brief changed from “... a way that wasn’t possible

 Who are the judges?

-AKQA’s Future Lions 2015 Council and guest judges, which include: Laura Burbedge, Sung Chang, Stephen Clements, Claudia Cristovao, Eric Cruz, Brendan DiBona, Duan Evans, Andy Hood, Rei Inamoto, Ben Jones, Peter Lund, Jason McCann, Rob McIntosh, Masaya Nakade, Scott Symonds, and Ian Wharton.
+AKQA’s Future Lions 2015 Council and guest judges, which include: Laura Burbedge, Sung Chang, Claudia Cristovao, Eric Cruz, Brendan DiBona, Duan Evans, Andy Hood, Rei Inamoto, Ben Jones, Peter Lund, Jason McCann, Rob McIntosh, Masaya Nakade, Scott Symonds, and Ian Wharton.